Snake Hills Conservation Area

 This natural public area, long known to local residents as Snake Hill, is now available for low-impact recreation.
 An October 28, 2009, dedication marked the culmination of the successful partnership.
 This entire parkland is now owned by the City of Parma and protected with a conservation easement held by WCC.

 The woodland also includes green open spaces for area residents to enjoy.
-“The park belongs to the people,” said Mayor DePiero at the dedication, “and that’s the way it should be.”
+“The park belongs to the people,” said former Mayor DePiero at the dedication, “and that’s the way it should be.”
 The area can be accessed via an unmarked hiking trail that starts at the back of Parma’s Sandy Hook Playground off Sandy Hook Drive (west of State Road).
-A number of unmarked hiking trails are available on the site.
+A number of unmarked hiking trails are available on the site; planning is underway to passively activate the area.